b4skyx/Python-dictionary/README.md

-Just an attempt to create a console dictionary with similar word search.
+A cli dictionary with similar word suggestion.

-Dependancies
+Dependancies:
 Json, difflib